 Why are so many people fleeing the Northern Triangle?

 El Salvador, Guatemala, and Honduras consistently rank among the most violent countries in the world.
 El Salvador became the world’s most violent country not at war in 2015, when gang-related violence brought its homicide rate to 103 per hundred thousand.
 It has since fallen by one third.
 Nevertheless, all three countries have significantly higher homicide rates than neighboring Costa Rica, Nicaragua, and Panama.

 Extortion is also rampant.
-A July 2015 investigation by Honduran newspaper La Prensa found that Salvadorans and Hondurans pay an estimated $390 million and $200 million, respectively, in annual extortion fees to organized crime groups; meanwhile, Guatemalan authorities said in 2014 that citizens pay an estimated $61 million a year in extortion fees.
-Extortionists primarily target public transportation operators, small businesses, and residents of poor neighborhoods, according to the report, and attacks on people who do not pay contributes to the violence.
-Guatemala’s transportation sector has been hit especially hard: In 2014, more than four hundred transportation workers were killed, and authorities linked most of those cases to extortion.
+A 2015 investigation by Honduran newspaper La Prensa found that Salvadorans and Hondurans pay an estimated $390 million, $200 million, and $61 million, respectively, in annual extortion fees to organized crime groups.
+Extortionists primarily target public transportation operators, small businesses, and residents of poor neighborhoods, according to the report, and attacks on people who do not pay contribute to the violence.

-MS-13 and M-18, the region’s largest gangs, may have as many as eighty-five thousand members combined [PDF].
+MS-13 and M-18, the region’s largest gangs, are estimated to have as many as eighty-five thousand members [PDF] in total.
 Both were formed in Los Angeles: M-18 in the 1960s by Mexican youth, and MS-13 in the 1980s by Salvadorans who had fled the civil war.
 Their presence in Central America grew in the mid-1990s following large-scale deportations from the United States of undocumented immigrants with criminal records.
 The Federal Bureau of Investigation estimates there are ten thousand MS-13 members in the United States.

 Weak, underfunded institutions, combined with corruption, have undermined efforts to address gang violence and extortion.
-Tax revenues as percentage of GDP in the Northern Triangle are among the lowest in Latin America, exacerbating inequality and straining public services.
-Transparency International, a global anticorruption NGO, ranks all three countries low on its corruption perceptions index.
-Honduran institutions remain particularly shaky following a 2009 coup—Latin America’s first in nearly two decades—that ousted President Manuel Zelaya.
+Tax revenues as a percentage of gross domestic product (GDP) in the Northern Triangle are among the lowest in Latin America, exacerbating inequality and straining public services.
+Transparency International, a global anticorruption watchdog, places all three countries in the bottom half of its corruption perceptions rankings.
+Honduran institutions remain particularly shaky following a 2009 coup—Latin America’s first in nearly two decades—and a contested presidential election in 2017.

 How have Northern Triangle countries tried to stop the violence?

-Though popular [PDF], these tougher policies in most cases failed to reduce crime and may have indirectly led to a growth in gang membership.
+Though popular [PDF], these policies in most cases failed to reduce crime and could have indirectly led to a growth in gang membership.
 Mass incarcerations increased the burden on already overcrowded prisons, where gangs, which effectively run many of them, recruited thousands of new members.
-The U.S. State Department, human rights groups, and journalists have raised concerns about the policies, denouncing prison conditions and police violence against civilians.
-Overcrowding in prisons drew international attention in 2012, when a prison fire in Comayagua, Honduras, killed more than three hundred inmates.
+The U.S. State Department, human rights groups, and journalists have raised concerns about these policies, denouncing prison conditions and police violence against civilians.

-Guatemala has seen important gains thanks in part to the International Commission Against Impunity in Guatemala (CICIG), an independent body created by the UN in 2007 to investigate and prosecute criminal groups “believed to have infiltrated state institutions.
-Between 2009 and 2012, impunity levels fell [PDF] from 95 percent to 72 percent, according to CICIG, and in 2015 the tribunal worked with Guatemala’s attorney general on an investigation into a customs corruption scheme that led to the ouster and arrest of President Otto Pérez Molina.
-In a sign of disillusionment with Guatemala’s political class, voters in fall 2015 elected Jimmy Morales, a comedian with no prior political experience, to the presidency.
+Guatemala saw major gains thanks in part to the International Commission Against Impunity in Guatemala (CICIG), an independent body created by the United Nations in 2007 to investigate and prosecute criminal groups believed to have infiltrated state institutions.
+Between 2009 and 2012, impunity levels fell [PDF] from 95 percent to 72 percent, according to CICIG, and in 2015 the tribunal worked with Guatemala’s attorney general on an investigation into a customs corruption scheme that led to the ouster and arrest of President Otto Perez Molina.
+In a sign of disillusionment with Guatemala’s political class, voters in 2015 elected Jimmy Morales, a comedian with no prior political experience, to the presidency.
 Two years later, Morales found himself mired in scandal after failing to account for more than $800,000 in campaign financing and attempting to oust the head of the CICIG.
 While the body remains active, the government has instructed it to “refrain from interfering in the internal affairs of the country.”

 How has the United States responded?

-The United States has traditionally addressed violence in Central America by sending aid to the region’s law-enforcement agencies, supporting rule-of-law programs, and assisting in counternarcotics and anti-gang operations.
-Increasingly, U.S. initiatives also look to address the region’s challenges more broadly, including poverty and a lack of competitiveness.
+The United States has traditionally addressed violence in Central America by sending aid to the region’s law enforcement agencies, supporting rule-of-law programs, and assisting in counternarcotics and anti-gang operations.
+Increasingly, U.S. initiatives are also looking to address the region’s broader challenges, including poverty and a lack of competitiveness.

-In January 2016, amid a new rush of arrivals from the region, U.S. authorities began to round up and deport recently arrived immigrants whose asylum claims had been denied.
-The Obama administration said that its aim was to deter would-be migrants.
-In Trump’s first year in office, anti-immigration rhetoric and increased border security contributed to a decrease in attempted border crossings; 2017 saw a 72 percent drop in apprehensions at the U.S.-Mexico border of families from the Northern Triangle and enlist the United Nations to help screen refugee claims in Latin America.
+In 2016, amid a new rush of arrivals from the region, U.S. authorities began to round up and deport recently arrived immigrants whose asylum claims had been denied.
+President Barack Obama’s administration said that its aim was to deter would-be migrants.
+In Trump’s first year in office, anti-immigration rhetoric and increased border security contributed to a decrease in attempted border crossings; 2017 saw a 72 percent drop in apprehensions at the U.S.-Mexico border of families from the Northern Triangle from the year prior.